Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Interlude and organization of the next steps

 Then we will identify the two tensor product bifunctors on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ arising from Huang-Lepowsky tensor product theory and from Theorem \ref{Zhu_as_a_compatible_unitary_wqh}.

-As said, since the second and last maps of the diagram (\ref{31.2}) are a ribbon tensor equivalences by the indicated Theorems, completion of the proof of Theorems \ref{Zhu_as_a_compatible_unitary_wqh} (c) and \ref{Finkelberg_HL} was reduced to identification of the associativity morphisms of the tensor category structure on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ obtained in parts (a) and (b) with those the same linear category induced by Huang-Lepowsky tensor category structure of ${\rm Rep}(V_{{\mathfrak g}_k})$.
-This identification will also complete the proof of the assumption of Cor. \ref{braiding_Zhu_algebra2}.
+Since the second and last maps of the diagram (\ref{31.2}) are a ribbon tensor equivalences by the indicated Theorems, completion of the proof of Theorems \ref{Zhu_as_a_compatible_unitary_wqh} (c) and also of the main Theorem \ref{Finkelberg_HL} reduces to prove the identification of the associativity morphisms and braiding morphisms of the first map in (\ref{31.2}) by comparing the braided tensor category structure on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ obtained in parts (a) and (b) of the same Theorem \ref{Zhu_as_a_compatible_unitary_wqh} with those of the braided tensor category structure on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ induced by Huang-Lepowsky braided tensor category structure of ${\rm Rep}(V_{{\mathfrak g}_k})$.

-Regarding the comparison of the two associativity morphisms on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$, we recall that on the side of quantum groups, Theorem \ref{Zhu_from_qg_if_of_CFT_type} gives the explicit evaluation of the associator of $A(V_{{\mathfrak g}_k})$ derived from Theorem \ref{Zhu_as_a_compatible_unitary_wqh} (a) on the special triples of representations with two terms occupied by the fundamental representation of the classical Lie algebra and the remaining term occupied by an arbitrary irreducible representation in the Weyl alcove.
-The theorem describes this associator as the unique associator extending the ${\mathcal V}$-pre-associator of CFT-type associated to $(F_0, G_0)$ and to the collection ${\mathcal V}$ of these special triples, by Lemma \ref{claim0}.
+Regarding the comparison of the two associativity morphisms and the two braiding morphisms on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$, we recall that on the side of quantum groups, Theorem \ref{Zhu_from_qg_if_of_CFT_type} gives the explicit evaluation of the associator of $A(V_{{\mathfrak g}_k})$ derived from Theorem \ref{Zhu_as_a_compatible_unitary_wqh} (a) on the special triples of representations with two terms occupied by the fundamental representation of the classical Lie algebra and the remaining term occupied by an arbitrary irreducible representation in the Weyl alcove.
+The theorem describes this associator as an associator extending the ${\mathcal V}$-pre-associator of CFT-type associated to $(F_0, G_0)$ and to the collection ${\mathcal V}$ of these special triples.
+For the braided symmetries, theorems \ref{braiding_Zhu_algebra} and Corollary \ref{Toledano_laredo} identify the braiding morphisms for all pairs with one term occupied by the fundamental representation.
 We show in Subsect. \ref{34.4} that the associator on ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ arising from Huang-Lepowsky tensor category structure restricts to the CFT-type pre-associator associated to $(F_0, G_0)$ on the same special triples ${\mathcal V}$.
+The conclusion will follow as an application of the uniqueness Theorem \ref{claim1}, provided the assumption on the generating properties of the braid group are satisfied.
+These assumptions have been verified in Sect.
+11 of \cite{On_a_problem_posed_by_Huang}, based on the existing literature, and leads to the restricted Lie types as stated.

 We note that an interesting problem is to develop more explicitly the connection between our unitary structure on the Zhu algebra, the CPT operator and also with the papers by Gui, a statement of which may be found in \ref{Zhu_as_a_compatible_unitary_wqh} (d).
 The Hermitian form of the unitary wqh $A(V_{{\mathfrak g}_k})$ conjecturally coincides with that of Gui in the setting of vertex operator algebras \cite{GuiI, GuiII}.
 We postpone the development of Theorem \ref{Zhu_as_a_compatible_unitary_wqh} (d).